almindor/mipidsi/README.md

 This crate provides a generic display driver to connect to TFT displays that implement the [MIPI DSI](https://www.mipi.org/specifications/dsi).

-Uses [display_interface](https://docs.rs/display-interface/0.4.1/display_interface/) to talk to the hardware.
+Uses [display_interface](https://crates.io/crates/display-interface) to talk to the hardware.

 An optional batching of draws is supported via the `batch` feature (default on)

 ## Architecture

 The `Display` driver itself contains most of the functionality.
 Each specific display model implements the `Model` trait for every color format it supports.

+[embedded-graphics-core](https://crates.io/crates/embedded-graphics-core) is used to provide the drawing API.

 ### Example
 ```rust